 Objectives

-The aim of the Modern Languages Major is twofold: to enable students to develop proficiency in the four language skills–aural, oral, speaking, and writing–in two modern languages (Concentration A and Concentration B), and to develop cultural literacy.
-Two of the following languages offered in the Department of Modern Languages and Literatures can be combined for the Modern Languages major: Chinese, French, German, Italian, and Spanish.
-Students start Concentration A at least in the third semester (CHIN 2103 Chinese 3, FREN 2103 French 3, GRMN 2103 German 3, ITAL 2103 Italian 3, SPAN 2103 Spanish 3) and Concentration B at least in the first semester (CHIN 1101 Chinese 1, FREN 2101 French 1, GRMN 2101 German 1, ITAL 2101 Italian 1, SPAN 2101 Spanish 1).
+The aim of the Modern Languages Major is twofold: to build fundamental skills in two modern languages (Concentration A and Concentration B), additional to English and to develop transcultural and intercultural proficiency.
+Students may choose to concentrate on any two of the following languages offered in the Department of Modern Languages and Literatures (but not beyond): Chinese, French, German, Italian, and Spanish.
+Students start Concentration A with the third course (i.e., CHIN 2103 Chinese 3, FREN 2103 French 3, GRMN 2103 German 3, ITAL 2103 Italian 3, SPAN 2103 Spanish 3) or higher and Concentration B with the first course (i.e., CHIN 1101 Chinese 1, FREN 2101 French 1, GRMN 2101 German 1, ITAL 2101 Italian 1, SPAN 2101 Spanish 1) or higher.

-Through a structured and carefully planned group of course offerings and a strong recommendation to participate for a semester or a summer in study abroad programs, the Modern Languages Major will prepare students for a world in which intercultural understanding provides the basis for mutual respect, global harmony, and social justice.
+Through a structured sequence of courses and a strong recommendation to participate in semester or summer study abroad programs, the Modern Languages Major prepares students for a world in which transcultural and intercultural understanding provides the basis for mutual respect, social justice and global harmony.

-The program will encourage and advise students to embark in study abroad experiences, research opportunities, extracurricular activities, and community-based learning opportunities that will prepare them to speak, understand, and write two foreign languages as well as linguistically analyze them, to know the principal aspects of some of the cultures where those languages are spoken, and to exercise intercultural awareness.
+The program encourages and advises students in undertaking research, extracurricular activities, and community-based learning that further cultivate their ability to speak, understand, and write two additional languages as well as linguistically analyze them, to know the principal aspects of the cultures where those languages are spoken, and to exercise transcultural and intercultural agency.

 Modern Languages majors who have German in their choice of languages and a minimum GPA of 3.5 are eligible once per year for the Conrad Lester merit-based scholarship.

-Students who need more semester hours to complete the Modern Languages major due to their initial language placement must take additional upper division elective courses in that language concentration.
-If no upper division elective courses in the language are offered by the Department of Modern Languages and Literature, students may fulfill up to four credits by taking a course offered outside the Department in the appropriate cultural studies area.
-Students must have pre-approval from the Modern Languages Program Coordinator and the Department Chair prior to taking a course.
+Students who are placed above the minimal required language levels (third course for Concentration A, first course for Concentration B) upon entering the Major must take additional upper division elective courses in relevant Concentration to meet the credit requirement in that Concentration.
+If no such courses are offered by the Department of Modern Languages and Literature in a semester necessary for students to take them, they may fulfill up to four credits by taking appropriate cultural studies courses offered outside the Department.
+In such cases, however, students must have pre-approval from the Modern Languages Program Coordinator and the Department Chair prior to taking the courses.

 Modern Languages Student Learning Outcomes